 Once the examination is completed, the Ultrasound images will be studied by the radiologist and compared to any previous x-rays of the same area you may have had taken previously.
-A written report of the radiologist interpretation will be forwarded to your physician either by fax or mail.
 Please allow a few days for your physician to follow up with you regarding the results of your test.